Andy-Dickinson/Sudoku/README.md

 Delete any executable file in the directory.
 Delete any object file in the directory.

-Either run the "makefile all" function which will compile and run the sudoku program.
+Either run the C makefile with parameter "all" which will compile and run the sudoku program. e.g. "make all" (if your call to c make is "make")

-Or compile with GCC running the following command: gcc sudoku.c user_interface.c generate_board.c -o sudoku
+Or compile with GCC running the following commands:
+	gcc sudoku.c user_interface.c generate_board.c -o sudoku
 followed by:
 	.\sudoku.exe